 2. Prioritize Pitching, Tracking, and Testing

 Once you’ve identified possible websites that you can work with, you should pitch a partnership as soon as you can.
-Look for their contact page and send them an email proposing a guest blog.
+Look for their contact page and email them, proposing a guest blog.

 Here are some things to keep in mind when proposing a guest blog to an editor: